-Treating the entire person.
-For some of those kids, that means oxygen requirements.
-As you know, it means dealing with Gtubes.
-At that point, like many others, I decided that I really needed to train with and work with epilepsy patients more.
-I had already finished my training at that point with somebody in the field who really understood epilepsy and someone who knew how to do epilepsy surgeries because I was interested in also learning surgical management.
-That's when I moved my family up to Milwaukee to work with Dr. Mary Zupanc, and I learned a great deal about how to treat this really complex disorder.
+Treating the entire person, and for some of those kids, that means oxygen requirements.
+As you know, it means dealing with G-tubes.
+At that point, like many others, I decided that I really needed to train with and work with, I had already finished my training at that point, somebody in the field who really understood epilepsy, and someone who knew how to do epilepsy surgeries, because I was interested in also learning the surgical management.
+And that's when I moved my family up to Milwaukee to work with Dr. Mary Zupanc, and I learned a great deal about how to treat this really complex disorder.
 I've tried to come back and, at each center that I've been in, tried to help other physicians understand what's needed in the treatment.

-The other thing I've realized, and I've said this to you before, is that these children have changed me in very profound ways.
+The other thing I've realized, and I've said this to you before, these children have changed me in very profound ways.
 Adelaide is my patient, but she has also been my teacher, and I've learned a great deal from her.
-That knowledge has further enabled me to take better care of other patients, so I actually embrace the children who are the most complex because they've been my greatest teachers.
+That knowledge has further enabled me to take better care of other patients, and so I actually embrace the children who are the most complex, because they've been my greatest teachers.
 I think, for some physicians, these are challenging patients.

-My hope is to be able to provide a center or to build a center that comprehensively treats children with epilepsy, but I can't do that alone.
+My hope is to be able to provide a center or to build a center that comprehensively treats children with epilepsy, and I can't do that alone.
 I can't.
-It's not just epilepsy.
-I need psychiatrists, and I need pulmonologists, and I need cardiologists.
-I need them all.
-I need a specialized pediatric ICU.
-I think that what's really lacking, if we look nationwide, is we need, or patients with epilepsy need, access to centers that can provide this comprehensive care.
+It's just not the epilepsy.
+I need psychiatrist, and I need pulmonologist, and I need cardiologist, and I need all.
+I need a specialized Peds ICU.
+I think that's what's really lacking if we look nationwide, is we need, or patients with epilepsy need access to centers that can provide this comprehensive care.

-Kelly Cervantes: 19:29 There's a great need for this, and it's something that we've talked about before.
-I don't think that people understand that there are not enough epileptologists out there.
-You would love to do more research, but you are so desperately needed in the clinic, helping the patients, and finding that balance between treating the kids.
-But you can't be out there searching for a cure when you're just putting Band-Aids on the problem.
+There's a great need for this, and it's something that we've talked about before, that I don't think that people understand is that there are not enough epileptologists out there.
+You would love to do more research, but you are so desperately needed in the clinic, helping the patients and finding that balance between treating the kids, but you can't be out there searching for a cure when you're just putting Band-aids for the problem.

-Dr. Charles Marcuccilli: 20:01 I remember the day well when my focus went more towards clinical and somewhat away from research.
+Yeah, yeah.
+I remember the day well when my focus went more towards clinical and somewhat away from research.
 It was in 2008.
-The country was struggling with the economy and all sorts of other issues, and I was sitting in my lab just doing my research.
-At that point, I only had one half-day of clinic a week.
-I had a wonderful young nurse working with me, and she came into the lab frequently to go over the patients and informed me that I had something along the lines of a six-month waiting list.
+The country was struggling with the economy and all sorts of other issues, and I was sitting in my lab, just doing my research.
+At that point, I only had one half day of clinic a week.
+I had a wonderful young nurse working with me, and she came in to the lab frequently to go over the patients and informed me that I had something along the lines of a six month waiting list.
 I don't remember exactly.